-Nadia’s style is striking, graphic and decorative, full of forms that are fragile, yest strong.
+Nadia’s style is graphic and decorative.
 While an overall composition will have a bold contrast between positive and negative space, what defines her style is the inclusion of so many tiny little details.
 You can find new things in her illustrations each time you look at them.

 Question: What drew you to illustration/design?
 Nadia: I’ve always been a drawer since I was very young and really never ever thought of being anything else but an artist of some sort.
 Question: Do you have any formal design training?
 Nadia: I have a Bachelor of Fine Arts from Elam/Auckland University here in New Zealand.
 Question: Where do you live & what drew you there?
 Nadia: After a few years abroad I’m back living in New Zealand now, attractions are endless; friends, family, summer, beaches, seafood, etc. Question: Who or What is your biggest inspiration?
 Nadia: Fashion, Tokyo, nature and my Husband.
 Question: Do you collect anything?
 Nadia: Magazines (scary massive collection), images, dresses!
 Question: Do you keep a scrapbook?
 Nadia: Well not a physical one for a long time, I have a far bigger one on my computer these days.